Bohdan Bondarenko: Coaching and professional support

 Bondarenko is coached by his father Viktor Bondarenko.
-When Bohdan won the European Athlete of the Year trophy 2013 his father (and thus trainer) received a trainer's award of the European Athletics Association.
+When Bohdan won the European Athlete of the Year trophy 2013, his father (and thus trainer) received a trainer's award of the European Athletics Association.
 In a May 2016 interview for the IAAF's official website, Bondarenko said of his father, "I have always understood him and he has always understood me.
 Many sportsmen cannot be coached by their parents, but for me he has been very good."

 Junior competitions and early senior career

-In 2005 he had a jump of 2.15 metres, achieved in September in Yalta, and in January 2006 in Kyiv, he improved to 2.21 on the indoor track.
-In August 2006 he competed at the 2006 World Junior Championships in Beijing.
-With a jump of 2.14 metres in the qualifying round, he barely managed to reach the final round, where – at age 16 – he was the youngest finalist.
+In 2005, Bondarenko had a jump of 2.15 metres, achieved in September in Yalta, and in January 2006 in Kyiv, he improved to 2.21 on the indoor track.
+In August 2006, he competed at the 2006 World Junior Championships in Beijing.
+With a jump of 2.14 metres in the qualifying round, he barely managed to reach the final round, where, at age 16, he was the youngest finalist.
 Six athletes recorded 2.14 metres, and only two of them reached the final, due to having fewer fouls in the competition.
 In the final, however, Bondarenko improved greatly to win the bronze medal with a jump of 2.26 metres.
 The competition was dominated by the duel behind gold medallist Huang Haiqiang and silver medallist Niki Palli.
-In 2007 he improved his indoor best mark to 2.25 at a meet in Kyiv in February.
+In 2007, he improved his indoor best mark to 2.25 at a meet in Kyiv in February.
 In the outdoor season, he only managed 2.19 metres.

 World Junior Champion Outdoors 2008

 In 2008, Bondarenko was eligible for his second World Junior Championships.
 He had not recorded a notable result during the indoor season, but with a jump of 2.25 metres he qualified for the 2008 World Junior Championships in Bydgoszcz, leading the season's list for juniors.
 This time, all jumpers with 2.14 in the qualifying round passed on to the final.
 In the final, Bondarenko cleared every height from 2.08 through 2.26 on the first attempt, except for one miss at 2.21 metres.
 This was enough to win the gold medal, ahead of Sylwester Bednarek, who placed fourth two years earlier, and Miguel Ángel Sancho.
 Pre-event favorite Karim Samir Lofty disappointed greatly, ending in last place.

-In the 2008–09 indoor season, Bondarenko recorded a new career best as he jumped 2.27 in February in Lódz.
+In the 2008–2009 indoor season, Bondarenko recorded a new career best as he jumped 2.27 in February in Łódź.
 Entering the 2009 European Indoor Championships, he managed to equal this height in the qualifying round, which gave him a place in the final.
 Here, he entered at 2.15, passed 2.20 in his second attempt but failed at 2.25.
 He ended in ninth and last place.